kurt-krueckeberg/kurt-krueckeberg.github.io/readme.md

 ## Sphinx Subfolder

 The `html` files in the root folder compise the actual website files of <https://kurt-krueckeberg.github.io>.
-They are copied to the root `cp -r Sphinx/_build/html` after they have been built using the `build` bash executabe
+They are copied to the root after they have been built using the `build` bash executabe
 A python virtual environment is used to install Sphinx themes and Sphinx extension like `myst-parser` and to build the website files.
 This is done using the `build` exectuable:

 ```bash